-FHRM/Summary1/RelevantSources
+FHRM/Summary1/RelevantSourceselected

 This group of schema elements relate to the different sources of flooding considered relevant at the UoM level.
 They require MS to identify whether a modelling approach has been used to inform the development of the flood hazard and flood risk maps and provide MS with the opportunity to give further information on any such approach used including information on the specific type of model(s), the resolution of the model(s) and the datasets used.

+Fluvial (to be reported if considered relevant at the UoM level)